Schema Plugins FAQ

 How can I see fields that are archived when reading the API object?

-An archived field is hidden during API calls, but it is still visible in the JSON schema you defined in the Wix Dev Center.
+An archived field is hidden during API calls, but it is still visible in the JSON schema you defined in your app's dashboard.

 What permissions I can give my schema plugin fields?